arrowtype/test-fontmake-glyphs-build-cff-naming/README.md

 ## Conclusion

-With a couple of tweaks, this problem could probably be solved in glyphsLib.
+With a couple of improvements, this problem could probably be solved in glyphsLib:
-1. Set stylename attributes based on `Localized Style Names` custom parameters
+1. Set `stylename` attributes based on `Localized Style Names` custom parameters.
+It seems like this might be relatively simple to fix...?
+(Hard to )
 2. Complete [open issue of creating labels](https://github.com/googlefonts/glyphsLib/issues/876).
-Alternatively, if there is some way to set the labels explicity in custom parametes, it might work.
+This seems like it may be a somewhat bigger lift, and possibly require work from the Glyphs team, as they use some special heurisitics to general the STAT table from implicit signals.
+Alternatively, if there were some way to set the labels explicity in custom parameters of Glyphs source, this could also work.

-And make sure setting explicit PostScipt names in Glyphs Exports also carries over to a designspace.